 Hardening of the arteries is a process that often occurs with aging.
 As you grow older, plaque buildup narrows your arteries and makes them stiffer.
 These changes make it harder for blood to flow through them.

-Clots may form in these narrowed arteries and block blood flow.
-Pieces of plaque can also break off and move to smaller blood vessels, blocking them.
+Blood clots may form in the narrowed arteries and block blood flow.
+Pieces of plaque can also break off and move to smaller blood vessels.
+This can block blood flow.

 Click to download